Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

  - Problem with white space (the div's not streaching over the full viewport-area).
  - Fix: I previously had div-elements with container-fluid-class and thought that should stretch the whole way, but looking at the "Whiskey-drop"-project I saw row and col-12 used for that purpose, so with a little bit of experimenting, I found the right combination.

 ### Unfixed bugs:

+- Nav-dropdown part 5: The Nav-drop-down is again not working.
+Not dropping down at all.
+Need to go through old commits, and see when it last worked, and what has been changed afterwards.

+ - Problem: The footer is migrating up on the page when there is not enough content to push it down.
+ - Fix: adding a margin-top of -50px and ............?
+Need more work...
+ I found the info here: https://css-tricks.com/couple-takes-sticky-footer/

 - There is still a question regarding the categories in the nav-dropdown, regarding the fact that both the 4 main-categories and the sub-categories are links to other pages.
 As the other pages are not yet